MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#poisoning-attacks-and-defenses">:open_file_folder: [<b><i>Full List of Poisoning Attacks and Defenses</i></b>]</a>.

+- UNICORN: A Unified Backdoor Trigger Inversion Framework. [[paper]](https://arxiv.org/abs/2304.02786) [[code]](https://github.com/RU-System-Software-and-Security/UNICORN)
+  - Zhenting Wang, Kai Mei, Juan Zhai, Shiqing Ma. *ICLR 2023*
+  - Key Word: Backdoor Trigger Inversion.
+  - <details><summary>Digest</summary> Trigger inversion is an effective way of identifying backdoor models and understanding embedded adversarial behaviors.
+A challenge of trigger inversion is that there are many ways of constructing the trigger.
+Existing methods cannot generalize to various types of triggers by making certain assumptions or attack-specific constraints.
+The fundamental reason is that existing work does not consider the trigger's design space in their formulation of the inversion problem.
+This work formally defines and analyzes the triggers injected in different spaces and the inversion problem.

 - TrojDiff: Trojan Attacks on Diffusion Models with Diverse Targets. [[paper]](https://arxiv.org/abs/2303.05762) [[code]](https://github.com/chenweixin107/TrojDiff)
   - Weixin Chen, Dawn Song, Bo Li.
   - Key Word: Trojan Attacks; Diffusion Models. *CVPR 2023*